 These forces served to reduce the overall average to one of the lowest observed under the GMP.
-In spite of this, a few observations concerning the system's overall performance appear warranted:
+Even so, a few observations concerning the system's overall performance during the first six months of the 2012-13 crop year appear warranted:

-- > First, despite a modest decrease in the grain supply, which fell to 61.7 million tonnes from the previous crop year's 62.2 million tonnes, total railway grain shipments for the first quarter of the 2012-13 crop year grew by 7.2%, reaching a GMP record of 8.7 million tonnes.
-As such, the demand pressures brought to bear on the GHTS as a whole proved to be the maximum yet observed for an opening quarter under the GMP. - Second, while the measures gathered under the GMP suggest that the GHTS bore these pressures reasonably well, there were signs that the system might also have begun to bend under the stress.
+- > First, despite a modest decrease in the grain supply, which fell to 61.7 million tonnes from the previous crop year's 62.2 million tonnes, total railway grain shipments for the first half of the crop year grew by 6.1%, reaching a GMP record of 16.5 million tonnes.
+As such, the demand pressures brought to bear on the GHTS proved to be the greatest yet observed for this period under the GMP. - Second, while the measures gathered under the GMP suggest that the GHTS bore these pressures reasonably well, there were signs that the system might also have begun to bend under the stress.
 These indications, which largely began to manifest themselves towards the end of October 2012, centred on some emergent problems with railcar supply in the country.
+In the second quarter, this shifted to a sharp rise in the number of ships waiting to load, particularly at the port of Vancouver.
 Although shippers were comparatively pleased with the service they were receiving from the railways, these problems suggested that the demand for carrying capacity might have begun to exceed what the railways were capable of providing.
-Even so, grain was moving to export position more effectively and efficiently than it did a year earlier.

-Finally, and as demonstrated during other highly productive periods in the GMP's history, the GHTS's performance in the first quarter of the 2012-13 crop year revealed once again how effective the system can be when all of its elements are working in close harmony.
-While the grain industry could point with justifiable pride to what had been accomplished, it also knew that the supply chain's very complexity still rendered it highly vulnerable to a failure in one or more of its components, be it with respect to the timely gathering of grain in the country, its movement to port by rail, or its loading onto ships.
+Even so, grain was moving through the GHTS faster than it had a year earlier. - Finally, and as demonstrated during other highly productive periods in the GMP's history, the GHTS's performance in the first half of the 2012-13 crop year revealed once again how effective the system can be when all of its elements are working in close harmony.
+While the grain industry could take pride in what it had accomplished as it transitioned to an open-market environment, it also knew that the supply chain was still vulnerable to the weaknesses that threatened the timeliness with which it was able to gather grain in the country, move it to port by rail, or load it onto ships.